MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Experiments

 \section{Experiments}

-This section presents a step-by-step validation of our agent \textsc{Mr.Steve} across various environments and conditions.
-We begin by evaluating the exploration and navigation ability of \textsc{Mr.Steve}, which is crucial in sparse sequential tasks (Section \ref{sec:experiments_exploration}).
-Then, we demonstrate \textsc{Mr.Steve}'s capability to solve \textit{A-B-A} task sequentially where the memory is necessary to solve the task \textit{A} twice (Section \ref{sec:experiments_aba-sparse}).
+This section presents a step-by-step validation of our agent \mrsteve across various environments and conditions.
+We begin by evaluating the exploration and navigation ability of \mrsteve, which is crucial in sparse sequential tasks (Section \ref{sec:experiments_exploration}).
+Then, we demonstrate \mrsteve's capability to solve \textit{A-B-A} task sequentially where the memory is necessary to solve the task \textit{A} twice (Section \ref{sec:experiments_aba-sparse}).
 Additionally, we show that the proposed Place Event Memory outperforms other memory variants, particularly when memory capacity is limited (Section \ref{sec:experiments_memory}).
-Lastly, we showcase the generalization of \textsc{Mr.Steve} to long-horizon sparse sequential task (Section \ref{sec:experiments_long-horizon}).
+Lastly, we showcase the generalization of \mrsteve to long-horizon sparse sequential task (Section \ref{sec:experiments_long-horizon}).
 Each baseline and task is explained in each of the experiment sections with more details in Appendix \ref{appen:env-details}.